What is ghee?

 How to make ghee

 Start with the best butter you can find.
 It is a little more expensive, but worth it for the added health benefits.
+You can also try one of these flavored ghee options.

 Melt the butter in a large pan over medium heat.